 Behind the scenes: Year of the Sea film

 So how did we do it?
-Here’s the story from behind the camera.
+Watch our behind the scenes video to find out…"

 This is the third act to the story of Wales, which started with the Year of Adventure in 2016 and continued with Year of Legends in 2017.
 Our challenge was the geography and the sheer amount of coastline that we could and should profile; our coastal communities, our wildlife, our culture and our geology.